 Now, enter the following command and hit the Enter key:

 Wait for the scan to be completed and then restart your computer.
 All the corrupted files will reboot; check if your HDMI port starts working post this connection method and connects to your TV.
-If not, then you can execute the next solution.

 9. Configure Display Settings